Mideast Stocks: UAE bourses slide after markets reopen from two-day halt during Iranian attacks

 ADNOC — the parent across the fuel distribution, drilling, logistics, and gas chain — came under pressure, the entire complex sold off in tandem.

+Aldar Properties was down 5%.
+Abu Dhabi Commercial Bank plunged 4.9%.
+The UAE's third-largest lender by assets said it has restored its mobile banking app after a disruption that also hit its contact centre, with some features still being reinstated.

-Both exchanges said they would temporarily set the lower price limit for securities at -5%.
+Both Dubai and Abu Dhabi exchanges said on Tuesday that they would temporarily set the lower price limit for securities at -5% from -10%.

 "Because the Saudi market has already absorbed the initial shock, recovering from a 5% Sunday drop to post gains by Tuesday, the UAE reopening is expected to follow this recovery template to some extent," Assiri said.

-Saudi Arabia's benchmark index rose 1%, on course to extend the previous session's gains, led by an increase of 0.9% in Al Rajhi Bank 3% while petrochemical maker Saudi Basic Industries Corp trimmed early gains to trade 1.2%, although the company swung to a massive net loss in 2025.
+Saudi Arabia's benchmark index finished 1.2% higher, on course to extend the previous session's gains, led by an increase of 1.3% in Al Rajhi Bank .

-That outcome was mainly due to impairments and losses related to the divestment of assets in Europe and the Americas.

-However, oil major Saudi Aramco fell 0.7%.
-Oil prices rose 3% as the U.S.-Israeli war on Iran disrupted Middle East supplies, but the pace of gains slowed from past sessions after President Donald Trump suggested the U.S. Navy could escort vessels through the Strait of Hormuz.
+However, oil major Saudi Aramco slipped 2.3%.
+Oil prices rose about 1% as U.S.-Israeli strikes on Iran disrupted Middle East supplies, but the pace of gains slowed from past sessions after President Donald Trump suggested the U.S. Navy could escort vessels through the Strait of Hormuz.

-(Reporting by Ateeq Shariff in Bengaluru; Editing by Sumana Nandy, Clarence Fernandez and Toby Chopra)
+(Reporting by Ateeq Shariff in Bengaluru; Editing by Sumana Nandy, Clarence Fernandez, Toby Chopra and Harikrishnan Nair)